Richard Budgett: Medical career

 He next attended the Winter Olympics in 1992 and 1994 as the doctor for the British bob-sleigh team.
 He was Chief Medical Officer to the British team for the 1998, 2002 and 2006 Winter Olympics, and led the Team GB HQ medical team at the 1996, 2000, 2004 and 2008 Summer Olympics.
 He was Chairman of the British Olympic Association Medical Committee, and Director of Medical Services at the British Olympic Medical Institute.
 He was appointed as CMO to the 2012 Games in February 2007.

 He was appointed Medical and Scientific Director of the International Olympic Committee in April 2012, to commence in the following October.
-He is currently part of The Prohibited List Expert Group of WADA (World Anti-doping Agency).
+He was part of The Prohibited List Expert Group of WADA (World Anti-doping Agency).He is currently part of WADA’s Health Medicine and Research Committee and the Scientific Advisor to the International Paralympic Committee since 2025.